jakearchibald/jakearchibald.com/static-build/posts/2025/02/firefox-custom-elements-iframes-bug/index.md

 customElements.define('my-element', MyElement);
 ```

-And what I'm going to do is create an instance of the element, and put it in an iframe:
+And I'm going to create an instance of the element, and put it in an iframe:

 ```js
 // Create the iframe